 During the appointment, you should give concise and accurate answers to the questions that are asked.
 You should not panic and try to communicate clearly.
 The medical professional who will perform the disability consultative exam is instructed to spend a considerable amount of time with the beneficiary, depending on the nature of the exam, as many things go into the consultative exam process.

-If you feel that your disability prevents you from living independently and you want to explore your options for support, it is best to talk about your needs with a disability attorney.
+If you feel that your disability prevents you from living independently and you want to explore your options for support, it is best to talk about your needs with a Fort Myers Disability Attorney.
 An experienced lawyer can make sure that you are making informed decisions and help you understand your rights under the law.

 Do You Need Help With a Disability-Related Problem?